typemill/typemill/content/00-Welcome/00-Setup.md

-# Setup the System
+# Setup

-Typemil is a flat file cms that runs out of the box without a complicated installation process.
-You can create a user account with the [simple setup page](/setup) and then login to the author panel.
-In the author panel, you can configure your website, use plugins, choose a theme and edit your content.
+Congratulations!
+If you see this page, then the setup of the system has worked successfully!!
+You can now setup and configure your system, your themes and your plugins in the [settings-area](/tm/settings).

+Anyway, if you read this file in the source code and if you did not manage to setup the system successfully, then try the following.

 ## If it does not work